Hillary Clinton Rips 'Bankrupt' DNC Data Operation

 The "I'm with Her" message lost the people that believed more in "Stronger Together".

 Trump did not win the election, Clinton lost it.
 Specifically Clinton lost Wisconsin and Michigan.
 Both states went to Sanders in the Primary and in the General saw a massive dive in DNC votes and a massive uptick in 3rd party votes.
-Johnson went from 8k to 172k between 2012 and 2016 in Michigan, That's not anything other than people going "Fuck Clin
+Johnson went from 8k to 172k between 2012 and 2016 in Michigan, That's not anything other than people going "Fuck Clinton".

 Re: (Score:2)